nvim-neorocks/sample-luarocks-plugin/README.md

 After your repository has a working versioning scheme we may now move on to actually publishing our plugin to luarocks.

-It is recommended that your repository has as much metadata as possible (a license that is detected by github on the right side of your plugin's page, a repo title/description etc.) in your Github repository.
+It is recommended that your repository has as much metadata as possible (a license that is detected by github on the right side of your plugin's page, a repo title/description, github topics etc.) in your Github repository.

 Time to add our API key!